vnthanhdng/black-wings-hacks-2024/README.md

 npm install

 ```
-Create a .env.local file and provide your Google Map API
+Create a .env.local file at the root of your directory and provide your Google Maps API
 ```bash
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY='YOUR_KEY'